Agriculture and Farmers Welfare Department

 - Double the production and triple the income of the farming community.

 The department policy and objectives have been to ensure stability in agricultural production and to increase the agricultural production in a sustainable manner to meet the food requirement of growing population and also to meet the raw material needs of agro based industries, thereby providing employment opportunities to the rural population.

-The Agriculture Department has taken up the challenge to achieve higher growth rate in agriculture by implementing several development schemes and propagating of relevant technologies to step up the production.
+The Agriculture and Farmers Welfare Department has taken up the challenge to achieve higher growth rate in agriculture by implementing several development schemes and propagating of relevant technologies to step up the production.
 National Agriculture Development Programme, Pradhan Mantri Krishi Sinchayee Yojana , Collective Farming Seed Village Scheme , National Mission On Oilseeds and Oilpalm , National Food Security Mission , Tamil Nadu Cotton Cultivation Mission, National Mission On Sustainable Agriculture, Soil Health Card Mission, Soil health improvement through Bio-fertiliser including Green Manuring, adoption of Integrated Nutrient Management (INM) and Integrated Pest Management (IPM) technologies are given priority through various programmes, besides crop diversification to fetch better return and value addition to agricultural produce which inturn improve the economic status of the farming community.

 Thiruchirappalli District has a Geographical area of 4,40,383 hectares of which the net area cropped is 1,41,282 hectares.
 On an average 98739 Ha. are cultivated under irrigated conditions and about 66652 Ha. are cultivated under rainfed conditions.
 The River Cauvery irrigates about 51,000 Ha. in Trichy, Lalgudi and Musiri Divisions.

 One twelth of the area of this district is covered by revenue forest and hills.
 The important hills in this district is Pachamalai near Thuraiyur.